-The Bagati Walseki Museum is one of the most well-preserved museums in Europe today as a luxury house.
-It used to be a pair of brothers and a baron.
+As a mansion, the Bagatti Valsecchi Museum is today one of the best-preserved museums in Europe.
+It once belonged to a pair of brothers and used to be a baron.
 Until the mid-1970s, their descendants still lived in this place.
-Visitors could see the art and furniture collected over the past two centuries.
+Tourists can watch Art and furniture collected over two centuries.

 I've only been to this museum during the annual furniture fair every April, but I think it's one of the most beautiful preserved palazzi I've seen.
 An incredible wealth of historical artifacts, handicraft, and social values from different eras since the Renaissance can be extracted from the grand sequence of rooms, but the most interesting aspect (at least during the Salone del Mobile) is the intermingling of contemporary design work with the historical pieces.
 A great place to stimulate the imagination!

 The Bagatti Valsecchi Museum is a non-profit family museum.
 The museum exhibits Italian Renaissance artworks from the collection of Baron Bagatti Valsecchi.